Eliminating the "impossible": Recent progress on local measurement theory for quantum field theory: Pragmatic approach: Detector models

 We see that, by summing over all possible outcomes $i$, the updated state only depends on the dynamical coupling between the field and the detector.
 Polo-G{\'o}mez et al. \cite[p.4]{Polo_Gomez_2022} explain that ``this is because the projective measurement acts only on the detector once the interaction has been switched off, and it does not provide additional information since being non-selective the outcome is not known".
 This point is important for showing that the expectation values of observables $\hat{A}$ that are defined in spacelike separation from the detector-field interaction region do not change due to the non-selective measurement.
 That is,

 since $[\hat{S}_1, \hat{A}]=0$ thanks to the fields obeying the Microcausality condition.

-Nevertheless, strictly speaking, a non-selective state update of the type \eqref{ns1} can enable `impossible measurements'.
+Nevertheless, strictly speaking, a non-selective state update of the type \eqref{ns2} can enable `impossible measurements'.
 Consider the impossible measurement scenario in Fig. \ref{fig2}, with $\hat{A}\in \mathcal{A}(O_3)$ and the non-selective measurement happening over region $O_2$ (that is, $\hat{M}_{i,\psi} \in \mathcal{A}(O_2)$).
 Call $\rho^{(ns)}_{\phi}:=\mathcal{E}_2[\rho_{\phi}]$.
-Then the map $\mathcal{E}_2$ does not satisfy the condition \eqref{Borstencondition} above that was introduced by Borsten et al. \cite{borsten2019impossible} to exclude impossible measurements.
-This can be seen from the analysis of impossible measurements in the Sec. \ref{rulingoutIMsec}, where we concluded that `impossible measurements' are due to the non-local dynamics of the non-relativistic detector system (i.e., the current $\hat{J}_{\textsc{a}}(\mathsf x)$ associated with the detector does not obey Microcausality).
-Since the effect of the non-selective measurement only depends on the dynamical coupling between the field and the detector (equations \eqref{ns1}, \eqref{ns2}), this diagnosis is directly relevant for the non-selective state update derived in the detector-based measurement theory.
+Then the map $\mathcal{E}_2$ does not satisfy the condition \eqref{Borstencondition} above that was introduced by Borsten et al. \cite{Borsten:2019cpc} to exclude impossible measurements.
+Note that, $\mathcal{E}_2$ (as defined in \eqref{ns2}) does not correspond to an idealized projective measurement (see the generalized L\"uders' rule \eqref{luders}).
+The criterion \eqref{Borstencondition} by Borsten et al still applies, since as they mention in \cite{Borsten:2019cpc} the criterion holds for any valid state update map $\mathcal{E}_2$ (any map that leads to well-defined expectation values $\langle \hat{A}\rangle$ over region $O_3$).
+This includes state update maps that follow from particular probe prescriptions, as in the detector-based measurement theory that we consider here, or the FV framework \cite{PhysRevD.103.025017}.
+In our case, since the effect of the non-selective measurement only depends on the unitary scattering map ($\hat{S}_1$ in \eqref{ns2}, ${\hat S}_{\textsc{a}}$ in what follows) the dynamical analysis of the previous section applies almost straightforwardly.

-In particular, the condition \eqref{cnd} on $\hat{S}$ that is shown to block the Sorkin-type problem in de Ram{\'o}n et al. \cite{deramon2021relativistic} is a special case of Borsten et al.'s condition \eqref{Borstencondition} on $\mathcal{E}_2$.
-Strictly speaking, this condition is violated in the detector-based measurement theory.
+In particular, we will show that the condition \eqref{cnd} on $\hat{S}_{\textsc{a}}$ that is shown to block the Sorkin-type problem in de Ram{\'o}n et al. \cite{deramon2021relativistic} is a special case of Borsten et al.'s condition \eqref{Borstencondition} on $\mathcal{E}_2$.
 To see this explicitly, using the notation of the previous section, we consider the following equivalent of equation \eqref{cnd}:

 where $\hat{U}$ represents the unitary `kick' in $O_1$.
 Taking the trace of the action of this operator on any state $\rho_{\textsc{a}} \rho_{\textsc{b}} \rho_{\phi}$ of the total system yields

 Defining